-Once everything has been done the motor will need to be carefully refilled with oil (with frequent reference to the dipstick to avoid overfilling), the fuel tap turned on and the fuel system bled.

-If the motor starts easily with no continuous warning lights or buzzers (although the low oil pressure buzzer will continue to sound for some time after the motor has started until the system has circulated the new oil around the motor), and you can see no leaks anywhere while water happily gurgles in spurts from the rear exhaust, then all should be well.
-Top up the oil when the motor has run for a short while as, once the oil filter cartridge has filled, the level on the dipstick will drop.
+Once everything has been done the motor will need to be refilled with oil, the fuel tap turned on and the fuel system bled.
+Instructions for this are in the handbook.
+If the motor starts easily with no continuous warning lights or buzzers and you can see no leaks anywhere while water happily gurgles in spurts from the rear exhaust, then all should be well.
+Top up the oil when the motor has run for a short while as once the oil filter cartridge has filled the level on the dipstick will drop.